hsivonen/encoding_rs/Ideas.md

 Instead of returning to acceleration directly after non-ASCII, consider continuing to the alignment boundary without acceleration.

+==Read from SIMD lanes instead of RAM (cache) when ASCII check fails==

+When the SIMD ASCII check fails, the data has already been read from memory.
+Test whether it's faster to read the data by lane from the SIMD register than to read it again from RAM (cache).

 ==Validate UTF-8 without copying immediately==

 When decoding UTF-8 to UTF-8, consider performing validation only for non-ASCII